TheHomeschoolingCompany Curriculum About Compare Pricing Placement Blog

 Teacher AccessCertified teachers available24/7 AI mentor plus parent support

-Testing RequirementsState standardized testing requiredNo mandatory testing
+Testing RequirementsState standardized testing requiredNo platform-imposed standardized testing

 Learning ApproachTraditional academic structureProject-based, interest-driven